spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Button.md

 ## Button in Component

 The usage of the [UIComponent](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.UIComponent) enables the possibility to return a button with the usage of a [ComponentContainer](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.ComponentContainer).
-This has the big advantage that no separate dependency has to be installed and a button for spreadsheet upload can be integrated very easily.
+This has the big advantage that no separate dependency has to be installed, and a button for spreadsheet upload can be integrated very easily.

-You can also use the button in **Fiori Elements** applications within a section of a object page (see [Including Reuse Components on an Object Page](#including-reuse-components-on-an-object-page)).
+You can also use the button in **Fiori Elements** applications within a section of an object page (see [Including Reuse Components on an Object Page](#including-reuse-components-on-an-object-page)).

 ### Requirements

-- Node.js Version v16.18.0, v18.12.0 or higher
+- Node.js Version v16.18.0, v18.12.0, or higher
 - npm Version v8.0.0 or higher
 - UI5 CLI v3.0.0 or higher